Ashwal200/OOP_Ex1/README.md

 allows for fast insertion, deletion, and lookup of elements.
 _HashSet_ does not allow duplicate elements, and it does not maintain the insertion order of the elements.
 This means that the order in which elements are added to a _HashSet_ is not preserved, and trying to add a duplicate element to the set will have no effect.
 It is an efficient data structure for storing and manipulating a set of elements in Java.
+We chose time efficiency over memory efficiency.

 ## Interface